Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 Daily

-**Effect:** You summon a mob of 1d3 + 1 crumbling skeleton mooks, as per the summoning rules.
+**Effect:** You summon a mob of `dice: 1d3` + 1 crumbling skeleton mooks, as per the summoning rules.
 These skeletons fight for you until the end of the battle or until they drop to 0 hp, whichever comes first.

 As you cast the spell at higher levels, the mooks you summon vary, as shown below.
 The stats for each mob of mooks you can summon are also shown below.

-3rd level spell: 1d3 + 1 putrid zombie mooks.
+3rd level spell: `dice: 1d3` + 1 putrid zombie mooks.

-5th level spell: 1d3 + 1 starving ghoul mooks.
+5th level spell: `dice: 1d3` + 1 starving ghoul mooks.

-7th level spell: 1d3 + 1 masterless vampire spawn mooks.
+7th level spell: `dice: 1d3` + 1 masterless vampire spawn mooks.

-9th level spell: 1d3 + 1 Blackamber skeletal warrior mooks.
+9th level spell: `dice: 1d3` + 1 Blackamber skeletal warrior mooks.

 #### Champion Feat

-You now summon `dice: 1d4` + 1 mooks when you cast this spell instead of 1d3 + 1.
+You now summon `dice: 1d4` + 1 mooks when you cast this spell instead of `dice: 1d3` + 1.

 #### Epic Feat